brentp/smoove/README.md

  + [cnvnator](https://github.com/abyzovlab/CNVnator): makes per-sample CNV calls that lumpy can use
  + [svtyper](https://github.com/hall-lab/svtyper): to genotypes SVs
  + [samtools](https://github.com/samtools/samtools): for CRAM support
+ + [gsort](https://github.com/brentp/gsort): to sort final VCF
+ + [bgzip+tabix](https://github.com/samtools/htslib): to compress and index final VCF

+ Running `lumpy-smoother -h` will show which of these are found so they can be added to the PATH as needed.

 `lumpy-smoother` will: